-Detailed information concerning these examinations may be obtained from the Church Music Ministries Office.
+A general guide to studying for these examinations may be obtained from the Church Music Ministries Office.
+This guide may be that the student should read a certain book or review a certain set of materials.
 All deficiencies must be completed before a student may take comprehensive examinations.